 You can see the tough parts of Sue on display here:

-Sue lives in isolation 500 miles from Fairbanks and just a few miles from the Arctic National Wildlife Refuge at Kavik River Camp, an exploration camp she has created to enable people to explore nature in the area.
+So what’s the scoop?
+If you are like me, and never watched “Life Below Zero,” Sue lives in isolation 500 miles from Fairbanks and just a few miles from the Arctic National Wildlife Refuge at Kavik River Camp, an exploration camp she has created to enable people to explore nature in the area.
 You have to take a plane to get to Kavik.
 Sue built her own runway!
 (And many other things.)
-Sue has become a well-loved star (check out the passion of her fans’ reviews on this page) on “Life Below Zero,” which shows the daily battles to survive in a harsh climate.
-When chatting with Sue, she told me clients wanting to spend time during the deep dark winter are screened by asking questions like, How many fingers are you willing to lose?
-Apparently the temperatures are so cold you can lose fingers if you are not careful and don’t follow instructions.
+The show depicts the daily battles to survive in a harsh climate.
+Sue has become one of the favorites on the show (check out the passion of her fans’ reviews on this page) with many women and men fans who revere an independent woman.
 Fans of the show have followed Sue’s challenges with recovering from a bear attack (the bear had her head in its mouth but she escaped) and a snowmobiling accident.

-So you can see how wild it is that Sue has come to Buenos Aires to go from snow queen to dancing queen with our Tango Adventure team to explore other sides of herself, including of course, following in tango.
-For a woman who is often battling bears to survive in the most remote parts of Alaska, the choice to explore the culture of tango in Buenos Aires is….well, in a word…remarkable!
+Clearly Sue is fierce.
+A survivor with a verve for life.
+But she is more than just an Alaskan survivalist.
+She also loves exploring cultures.
+She wanted to explore following in close-embrace tango and her own unique feminine side.
+Sue came to Buenos Aires with our Tango Adventure team to explore Argentine tango.
+She was very clear she did not want ballroom tango.
+She wanted the original: the energetic connection that is uniquely created in the tango embrace.
+For a woman who lives in isolation battling to survive in the most remote parts of Alaska, the choice to explore the culture of tango in Buenos Aires is….well, in a word…remarkable!
+All we do is hug people all day long.
 There are no words for this!
 Sue often talks about living outside the comfort zone.
 I love this quote she gave in an interview, “You’re never more alive than when you’re on the edge.”